Written By John VanDerLaan

 Wrap Up

-Spanish mackerels are a great fish to begin with if you’re teaching kids or newbies about fishing.
-They’re easy to find when it’s hot and you can simply head to a fishing pier to catch them with lures already in your tackle box.
+Spanish mackerel are a beautiful fish that is fun to catch and tastes great, if you eat them fresh.
+They're easy to find when it's hot and you can simply head to a fishing pier to catch them with lures already in your tackle box.

 RELATED: Florida Surf Fishing Species And How To Catch Them